alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 **April-May**

+- Not worked on this despite priority (due to re-prioritisation of grant management)

 - Met with finance to restart conversation, was asked to prepare a clear example with numbers.
 Will have a meeting with Fiona next week

 **February-March**